 6. The prototype is an asset:

 The created prototype is a valuable asset in itself, and can be used to apply for further funding from investors.
-A good working model prototype can be used to obtain competitive quotes from several software development companies
+A good working model prototype can be used to obtain competitive software package quotes from several software development companies